Dewalt-arch/pimpmykali/README.md

 - This section is being provided as a brief overview

 Menu option N  (New Users/New VM's Should start here!)
-- executes fix all ( menu options 1 thru 8 )
+- executes menu option 0 fix all ( menu options 1 thru 8 )
 - executes menu option D (downgrade metasploit)
 - executes menu opiion 9 (pimpmyupgrade)